-Four dead in floods in Bulgaria’s Bourgas district
+Three dead in floods in Bulgaria’s Bourgas district

-Four people are dead and several are missing after huge volumes of torrential rain hit the municipalities of Bourgas and Kameno on Bulgaria’s Black Sea coast on October 25.
+Three people are dead and several are missing after huge volumes of torrential rain hit the municipalities of Bourgas and Kameno on Bulgaria’s Black Sea coast on October 25.

 Bourgas and surrounds were hit by deluges of water and partial states of emergency were declared in five settlements, Bourgas mayor Dimitar Nikolov told Bulgarian National Television.
 Earlier, a “Code Red” dangerous weather warning had been declared for the Bourgas district.